awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 # Scaling Cooldowns for Amazon EC2 Auto Scaling<a name="Cooldown"></a>

-The cooldown period helps to ensure that your Auto Scaling group doesn't launch or terminate additional instances before the previous scaling activity takes effect\.
-You can configure the length of time based on your instance warmup period or other application needs\.
+The cooldown period ensures that your Auto Scaling group doesn't launch or terminate additional instances before the previous scaling activity takes effect\.
+You can configure the length of time based on your instance warm\-up period or other application needs\.

 Amazon EC2 Auto Scaling supports cooldown periods when using simple scaling policies, but not when using other scaling policies\.
 After the Auto Scaling group dynamically scales using a simple scaling policy, it waits for the cooldown period to complete before resuming scaling activities\.
 You can use the default cooldown period associated with your Auto Scaling group, or you can override the default by specifying a cooldown period for your policy\.
-For more information about simple scaling, see [Simple and Step Scaling Policies for Amazon EC2 Auto Scaling](as-scaling-simple-step.md)\.
+For more information about simple scaling, see [Step and Simple Scaling Policies for Amazon EC2 Auto Scaling](as-scaling-simple-step.md)\.

 When you manually scale your Auto Scaling group, the default is not to wait for the cooldown period, but you can override the default and honor the cooldown period\.
 If an instance becomes unhealthy, the Auto Scaling group does not wait for the cooldown period to complete before replacing the unhealthy instance\.
 For more information about manual scaling, see [Manual Scaling for Amazon EC2 Auto Scaling](as-manual-scaling.md)\.